Jackwu945/Jackwu945/README.md

 **虽不能至,心向往之,开源精神永植于我心!**

 It`s really very pleasant to meet every here.
--I am JackWu,a normal and "crap" senior high school student who love open sorce.
+- 👋 I am JackWu,a normal and "crap" senior high school student who love open sorce.
--NOT good at Math.
+- ❌ NOT good at Math.
-Good at English.(By contrast)
+- ⭕ Good at English.(By contrast)
-Half of a ACG lover.
+- 🐵 Half of a ACG lover.
-Good at Python and Internet Worn.
+- 🐍 Good at Python and Internet Worn.(By the api documents host by @SocialsisterYi)
-Doing QQ bots based in mirai.
+- ☕️ ~~Learning kotlin~~,Doing QQ bots based in mirai and ~~Android Project~~
-Will try to learn C.
+- 🤔 Will try to learn C.
-I will learn and write just as long as I interested in.
+- 💻 I will learn and write just as long as I interested in.
-My ability of programming and the computer knowledge is not so much.But I will keep learning it.
+- 🌱 My ability of programming and the computer knowledge is not so much.But I will keep learning it.
-My dream is developing a project with everyone together.
+- 💞️ My dream is developing a project with everyone together.
-Yon can contact me by ckuuaa@foxmail.com OR jackwu438@gmail.com.
+- 📫 Yon can contact me by ckuuaa@foxmail.com OR jackwu438@gmail.com.
-** "May not be able to, and anticipated" the spirit of open source will always in my heart. **
+**"May not be able to, and anticipated" the spirit of open source will always in my heart.**